+Our Board currently consists of five directors.
+Our Bylaws provide that the authorized number of directors shall be determined by a resolution of our Board.
 The five persons named in the table below are nominees for director at the Annual Meeting, each to serve until the next annual meeting of stockholders, and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.

-The Nominating and Governance Committee of our Board has recommended, and our Board has approved, each of Mark J. Harvey, Alexander C. Matina, Alan D. Willits and Mark W. Wong as nominees for re-election as directors at the Annual Meeting.
-The Nominating and Governance Committee of our Board has recommended, and our Board has approved, Mark Herrmann as a nominee for election as a director at the Annual Meeting.
+The Nominating and Governance Committee of our Board has recommended, and our Board has approved, each of Alan D. Willits, Mark J. Harvey, Elizabeth Horton, Alexander C. Matina, and Mark W. Wong as nominees for re-election as directors at the Annual Meeting.
 If elected, each of the nominees will serve until our next annual meeting of stockholders, and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.